binarytrails/website2.0/README.md

 ### Post-installation

-Launch the website
+* Launch the website

         ./manage runserver

-Remove installed dependencies
+* Remove installed dependencies

         easy_install -m [package]

 Then you can remove locally left PackageName.egg

+* Create the database while drinking a coffee

+        ./reset-database.sh

+* Populate it by hand

+        ./manage shell < script.py

-To quit the virtualenv
+* Quit the virtualenv

         deactivate

+WARNING: If you move your project after creating your virtualenv it won't work anymore.

+        vim DJANGO/bin/activate
+        # find VIRTUAL_ENV='old/path/DJANGO' and change the old path

 ## Features
 ### Plugins
 #### Active
 * ImageMagick : Convert, Edit, and Compose Images